How to Screen Print

 Plastisol Ink (This is the most widely used ink in screen printing)

-Screen printing with plastisol ink is the most durable of all prints and it also allows for the most accurate reproduction of PMS colors because of the opacity of the ink.
+Screen printing with plastisol ink is the most durable option and offers the most accurate reproduction of PMS colors due to the opacity of the inks.
 Screens are used to transfer one color of ink at a time onto the garment.
-The more colors (screens) you use in your art, the more costly the screen print charge will be.
+Each color of your design will require a separate screen.
+Each additional screen will require an additional screen fee.